demisto/content/Integrations/GoogleChronicle/README.md

 6. gcb-list-alerts
 ### 1. gcb-list-iocs
 ---
 Lists the IOC Domain matches within your enterprise for the specified time interval.
-The indicator of compromise (IOC) domain matches lists the domains that your security infrastructure has flagged as both suspicious and that have been seen recently within your enterprise.
+The indicator of compromise (IOC) domain matches lists for which the domains that your security infrastructure has flagged as both suspicious and that have been seen recently within your enterprise.

 ##### Base Command

 `gcb-list-iocs`